-But in this world, the one most of us live in, supplementation is not necessarily a sign that your diet isn’t working.
-It’s a means of making it work better.
 And it can also be that life raft I mentioned above that helps you adapt to a new diet that you’ll thrive on over the long term.
-When I first switched to a “real food”, Paleo-type diet several years ago, at first I had trouble digesting the large amounts of meat and fat I was eating.
+When I first switched to a “real food,” Paleo-type diet several years ago, at first I had trouble digesting the large amounts of meat and fat I was eating.
 My gut was still damaged from the parasites and other gut pathogens I had and the treatments I had done to get rid of them.
 Should I have given up and gone back to being a vegetarian?
 I don’t think so; I had already “been there, done that” and I knew what the results were (not good).
 I knew that if I could just help my body adapt, I’d be able to benefit from the nutrient-dense meats, fats and other foods I was eating.

-In the Paleo Troubleshooting Guide I wrote, I used the analogy of someone hooked on heroin.
+In the Paleo Diet Challenges & Solutions eBook I wrote, I used the analogy of someone hooked on heroin.
 When that person decides to quit, they’re going to go through serious withdrawal, and they’re going to need a lot of support: physiologically, emotionally, psychologically and otherwise.
 That’s what rehab programs are for.
 Does that mean it isn’t a good idea for them to get off heroin?
 Hardly.

 Transitioning to Paleo from a Standard American Diet or a vegetarian/low-fat type of diet is not as extreme as quitting heroin, but the analogy still applies.
 After years of poor nutrition (either too many food toxins or not enough nutrients, or both) and exposure to other harmful aspects of the modern lifestyle, your body may have some recovery or “rehab” to do before it can take full advantage of the Paleo diet.
 For example: